V-Sekai/world/01_push.md

 # Prototype 1: Element Instantiation and Uploading

+This prototype involves two main steps:

+## Instantiating Elements into the Virtual World

-In this prototype, we will instantiate elements into our virtual world and pull them for user interaction.
-These elements include:
+The first part of this prototype is focused on instantiating elements into our virtual world.
+These elements will be available for user interaction.

+### Elements include:

-1. **Colliders**: Invisible objects that simulate solid matter.
+1. **Colliders**: These are invisible objects that simulate solid matter.
-2. **Per Bone Capsules**: Simplified user avatars used for collision detection.
+2. **Per Bone Capsules**: These are simplified user avatars used for collision detection.

+## Pulling Elements for User Interaction

+After instantiation, these elements will be pulled for user interaction.
+This allows users to interact with the colliders and per bone capsules within the virtual environment.